doonfrs/run-macos-on-windows/readme.md

 * run macos using this image, this will not reset the os
 * I added 8 gb ram & cpu config and set the display to none, and ssh.
-* for ssh, from the host ssh -p 50922 localhost
+* for ssh, enable remote login from macos, then from the host ssh -p 50922 localhost

 ```bash
 docker run -it \